tendermint/tendermint/docs/rfc/rfc-018-bls-agg-exploration.md

 meanings of each term and this can certainly add to the confusion.
 Below is a brief glossary that may be helpful in understanding the discussion that follows.

-* **Multi-Signature**: A signature generated over a single message where, given the message and signature, a verifier is able to determine that each party signed the message as well as which parties signed the message.
+* **Short Signature**: A signature that does not vary in length with the number of signers.
+* **Multi-Signature**: A signature generated over a single message where, given the message and signature, a verifier is able to determine that all parties signed the message.
 May be short or may vary with number of signers.
 * **Aggregated Signature**: A _short_ signature generated over messages with possibly different content where, given the messages and signature, a verifier should be able to determine that all the parties signed the designated messages.